-Veterans' Services ST-52, Ext.
+Veterans' Services ST-52.
+Ext.
 2173

-The Veterans' Services Office, located in the Student Services Center, provides information on veterans' education benefits and services, and helps veterans, dependents and active duty military with applications and forms needed to collect their VA Education benefits.
+The Veterans' Resource Center, located in the Student Services Center, provides information on veterans' education benefits and services, and helps military affiliated students with applications and forms needed to collect their VA Education Benefits.

-The Veterans Support Center opened in Fall 2010 to students who are veterans of the armed forces.
-The Center provides a place for study, computer and printer use for class work, and a chance to hang out with other veterans.
-Information about Educational Benefits and counseling for post traumatic stress is also available.
-The Veterans Support Center is located in the Student Union Building in Room SU-22.
-For more information, access the Veteran Services webpage, www.palomar.edu/veterans/.
+The Veterans' Resource Center provides a place for studying, computer and printer use for class work, and a chance to hang out with other military affiliated students.
+For more information, access the Veterans' Resource Center webpage, www.palomar.edu/veterans/.